Skip to content

 Investigate renal drug transport modalities and drug interactions in vitro

-Drug-Transporter and Drug-Drug interaction study: This service uses the aProximate™ PTCs model which retains high expression of the relevant transporters involved in drug handling, making it ideal for drug transporter and drug interaction studies.
+Drug-Transporter and Drug-Drug interaction study: this service uses the aProximate™ PTCs model which retains high expression of the relevant transporters involved in drug handling, making it ideal for drug transporter and drug interaction studies.
 Transporters play a major role in the uptake and efflux of drugs across cellular membranes.
 Given the presence of Megalin and Cubilin in the model, two key uptake transporters for large molecules, the model is particularly insightful to predict the transport or retention of antibody drug conjugates (ADCs), antibiotics, anti-sense oligonucleotides (ASO) and radiolabelled conjugate in the proximal tubule.

 Drug interactions with transporter proteins are common and can act either as substrates and/or inhibitors, a role which is best identified during the early-stages of drug development to define the absorption, distribution, metabolism and excretion (ADME) profile.
 Cross-species comparison between human, rat, mouse and dog can also be added as part of this service.
 Using our scientific expertise, Newcells provides advanced predictive transporter assays to answer your specific requirements and understand potential drug-drug interactions of both small and large molecules.